Alex Brooker: Career

-In May 2022 the BBC announced that Brooker would be one of the guest presenters to take over Richard Osman's role on Pointless.
+In May 2022, the BBC announced that Brooker would be one of the guest presenters to take over Richard Osman's role on Pointless.

+In 2024, Brooker participated as "Bigfoot" on the fifth series of The Masked Singer and finished in second place.

 Personal life

 Brooker was born in Croydon.
-He was born with congenital abnormalities of his hand and arm, and a twisted right leg which had to be amputated when he was a baby.
+He was born with congenital abnormalities of his hands and arm, and a twisted right leg which had to be amputated when he was a baby.
 He now wears a prosthetic leg.

 In 2014 Brooker married accountant Lynsey, and the couple have two daughters.

 Brooker is a supporter of Arsenal F.C., appearing regularly on the Footballistically Arsenal podcast.

 Charity

 In May 2014, Brooker fronted a campaign called "End The Awkward" by disability charity Scope, which used comedy to shine a light on the awkwardness that many people feel about disability.
 Brooker appeared in three advertisements guiding viewers through awkward situations that they may encounter with a disabled person.

 In September 2012, Brooker won The Million Pound Drop Live with Josh Widdicombe playing for Echoes Foundation, Scope Joseph's Goal.

 Brooker is the official ambassador of UK-based charity Legs4Africa.